Thursday, September 21, 2023

 Many companies conduct animal testing to determine if a product could irritate human skin.
 Scientists perform a ‘Draize’, which is an eye/skin test, on the skin of rabbits, mice, and rodents to deduce any potential harm to humans.

-While personal care products sold in North America, Europe, and Australia are usually transparently labeled to indicate if they were tested on animals, it isn’t the case in China.
+While personal care products sold in North America, Europe, and Australia are usually transparently labeled to indicate if they were tested on animals, this isn’t the case in China.
 The China Food & Drug Administration (CFDA) requires all cosmetics and perfumes to be animal tested, even if it is carried out abroad.

-3. Natural vs synthetic perfumes
+3. Natural vs. synthetic perfumes

 To get around this, perfume brands use synthetic ingredients to replicate natural fragrances as they are easier to produce consistently.
 Synthetic scents that don’t use any animal-based ingredients nor tested on animals can be considered eco and vegan-friendly.